 - accurately process the hire in Workday.

 - determine appropriate benefits eligibility.
-(Note: Whether a temporary worker is eligible for benefits or not, there is no additional cost to the department).
+(Note: Whether a worker is eligible for benefits or not, there is no additional cost to the department).

 Our commitment to you.

 - UTemp takes pride in partnering with our hiring clients and providing exceptional, timely, and responsive service.

 - UTemp considers candidates’ interest and availability, as well as their knowledge, skills, and abilities when placing a worker in your unit to do specified work, for a specified duration.